Connect with us

 Advertisement.
 Scroll to continue reading.

-The Arc Ultra features a single HDMI input with ARC/eARC support as well as Bluetooth connectivity.
-And it can be connected to your home network either via WiFi or a hard-wired ethernet connection.
-Network connection is essential for app control and integration with the Sonos ecosystem.
+In addition to the single HDMI input with ARC/eARC support, the Arc Ultra also supports Bluetooth connectivity to phones, computers or tablets and WiFi connectivity to the Sonos Ace headphones.
+It can be connected to your home network either via WiFi or a hard-wired ethernet connection.
+A network connection is essential for app control and integration with the Sonos ecosystem.

 Sonos Arc Ultra Soundbar, Sub 4 Subwoofer and Era 300 Rear Speakers in Black